chef/automate/components/docs-chef-io/content/automate/HA_system_requirements.md

 {{< /note >}}

 AWS limits the size of each VPC; a user cannot change the size once the VPC has been created.
 Amazon VPC also sets a limit of 200 subnets per VPC, each of which can support a minimum of 14 IP addresses.
 AWS places further limitations per account / per region, including limiting the number of VPCs to five, the number of Elastic IP addresses to five, the number of Internet gateways per VPC to one, the number of virtual private gateways to five and the number of customer gateways to 50.

-!--  Do we need to cover about firewall settings? https://github.com/chef/a2ha-docs/wiki/FireWall-Setting

 CIDR block -Classless Inter-Domain Routing.
 An internet protocol address allocation and route aggregation methodology.
 For more information, see Classless Inter-Domain Routing in Wikipedia.
 Subnet - A range of IP addresses in your VPC.